jawj/IKEv2-setup/README.md

 * Pick a domain name for the VPN server and ensure that it already resolves to the correct IP.
 Let's Encrypt needs this in order to create the server certificate.

 * Run `./setup.sh` as root and you'll be prompted to enter all the necessary details.
 You *must* use a strong password or passphrase for the login user, or your server *will* be compromised.

+### Upgrades

+If you previously set this up on Ubuntu 16.10, you will need to manually amend the `ike`, `esp`, and `uniqueids` directives in `/etc/ipsec.conf` to reflect the current values in `setup.sh` after upgrading to 17.04.
+The newer version of strongSwan in 17.04 doesn't like different sorts of ciphers being smooshed together, and `uniqueids=no` now gives me problems trying to connect from two different devices with the same user name.

+Alternatively, it may be cleaner to make a record of any changes to `ipsec.secrets`, blow the whole thing away and reinstall.

+You will also need to recreate any Windows 10 VPNs using the provided PowerShell commands, since the less secure ciphers supported by GUI-created Windows VPNs are no longer enabled.

 ## Why?